Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ssh-keygen -t rsa -b 4096 -f ~/.ssh/desktop_key-rsa
 ```

 In order to create the key, you will be asked for a password.
 This is the password for your key.
-If you don't want to have a password for your key, just press Enter at the password prompt.
 It is recommended and considered as best practice (and also security related) to enter passphrase.
 It will be used as security step, avoiding the usage of a stolen or lost private key.
 The result of this command should be two files.
 The file "\~/.ssh/desktop_key-rsa" which is the private-key file, and the file "~/.ssh/desktop_key-rsa.pub" which contains your public-key file.
 This public-key and private-key will be securely transferred to the client.
 This means that keys are transferred to the client machine without exposing the content of the file, following best practices for delivering files containing sensitive data, such are password protected zip archive, uploading to some storage, and providing link to the responsible user, admin approaching to the client and copying key file from USB stick, or whatever is applicable and most suitable for the company.

 public-key needs to be added to the authorized keys.
 To make sure we do not override any already configured authorized key,